informagi/GEEER/README.md

 This repository is structured in the following way:

 - `Code/` : Contains the code for computing scores (entity_score.py), a notebook for the visualisation (Embedding_quality.ipynb), and two scripts for scoring (rankscore.sh and ranklib_to_trec.py)
-- `Data/` : Contains the linked entities used and the wikipedia redirects used
+- `Data/` : Contains the linked entities used and the wikipedia redirects used, updated with more entity linking methods, and ground truth annotations
-- `Runs/` : Contains all the runs used in the paper
+- `Runs/` : Contains all the runs used in the paper, updated with additional runs for other methods

 ## Requirements
 Running the code requires Python 3.